Hexheld/hexheld-docs/MD/Pilot16.md

 Subtracts the source operand from the read-modify-write operand.

 `SBC` subtracts an extra 1 if the `C` flag is set, allowing the carry output of a previous subtraction or other operation to be carried into the subtraction.
-It essentially performs a subtraction using 2 subtrahends.
+It merely performs a subtraction using 2 subtrahends.

 Flags: